diam0ndkiller/photoshelf/README.md

 A webserver to create albums of local photos to share and remember

 ## Development Setup
 Run `install_dev.sh` to setup the server.
-You will be prompted to enter the URL of the backend for development (normally your current system).
+You will be prompted to replace `localhost` with the URL of the backend (in development your system's IP).

 Then run `express-backend/run.sh` and `vue-frontend/run.sh` to start the development server.